NeilJustice/ZenUnitAndMetalMock/README.md

 |`SKIP_TEMPLATE_TESTS(HighQualityTestClassName, Reason)` // Skips a templatized test class|
 |`THEN_SKIP_TEMPLATE_TESTS(HighQualityTestClassName, Reason)` // Skips a subsequent templatized test class|

-### ZenUnit Random Values
+### ZenUnit Random Value Functions

-Testing with random inputs instead of constant inputs is a key technique for maximizing robustness to code mutations inducible manually by colleagues today during code review and inducible automatically by LLVM-powered mutation testing frameworks in the years ahead.
+Testing using random inputs instead of constant inputs is a central technique for maximizing code's robustness to code mutations.

-ZenUnit provides the following random value generating functions for maximizing robustness to code mutations.
+Today, code mutations can be induced manually by colleagues during code review to confirm the degree of rigorousness with which unit tests have been written.

+In the 2020s, a combinatorial number code mutations will be able to be induced automatically by LLVM-powered mutation testing frameworks.

+In preparation for this future, ZenUnit is designed to make it easy to write unit tests that are robust to code mutations.

+For robustness to two of the most common code mutations, mutate-value (true to false, 0 to 1, comma to dash, etc) and mutate-operator (+ to -, * to /, logical ! to nothing, etc), ZenUnit provides the following random value generating functions.

 |Random Value Generating Function|Description|
 |--------------------------------|-----------|